 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Miami University Oxford East neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 100.0% of all American neighborhoods.

-In the Miami University Oxford East neighborhood, many people's commute means walking from the bedroom to the home office.
-NeighborhoodScout's analysis found that 43.0% of residents worked from home.
-This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 99.7% of the neighborhoods in America.
+Also, in the Miami University Oxford East neighborhood, many people's commute means walking from the bedroom to the home office.
+NeighborhoodScout's analysis found that 40.8% of residents worked from home.
+This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 98.4% of the neighborhoods in America.
 Often people who work from home are engaged in the creative or technological economy, such as is found in areas around Boston, and in Silicon Valley.
 Other times, people may be engaged in other businesses like trading stocks from home, or running a small beauty salon.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Miami University Oxford East neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Miami University Oxford East neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-82.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.7% of U.S. neighborhoods.
+77.6% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 99.4% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 The neighbors in the Miami University Oxford East neighborhood in Oxford are low income, making it among the lowest income neighborhoods in America.
 NeighborhoodScout's research shows that this neighborhood has an income lower than 100.0% of U.S. neighborhoods.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.